Main conjectures for non-CM elliptic curves at good ordinary primes

 \subsection{Strategy}

-By \cite[Proposition 3.2.1]{CGS} or \cite[Proposition 9.18]{BSTW}, the use of Beilinson-Flach elements, combined with the reciprocity law, establishes a connection between different Main Conjectures.
-Consequently, the inclusion relations (and their opposites) in Theorem \ref{mainthm} (1) and (2) are shown to be equivalent.
+By \cite[Proposition 4.2.1]{CGS} or \cite[Proposition 9.18]{BSTW}, the use of Beilinson-Flach elements, combined with an explicit reciprocity law, establishes a connection between various formulations of the main conjectures.
+As a result, the inclusion relations (and their converses) in Theorem~\ref{mainthm}(1) and (2) are shown to be equivalent.